Alfresco/acs-packaging/docs/query-accelerator.md

 ![Remove Query Set](images/RemoveQuerySet.png "Remove Query Set")

-3 Press the 'Remove Query Set' button.
+2 Press the 'Remove Query Set' button.

 If the query set is successfully removed you will see:

 ![Query Set Removed](images/QuerySetRemoved.png "Refresh Started")

-If there are no updates to the query sets you will see:
+If no matching query set was found you will see:

 ![Query Set Not Removed](images/QuerySetNotRemoved.png "Query Set Not Removed")